bigskysoftware/htmx/www/essays/hypermedia-friendly-scripting.md

 > Scripting augments the existing hypermedia (HTML) but does not supersede it or subvert the fundamental REST-ful
 > architecture of the HDA.

-In this article we would like to expand a bit on this last bit and discuss what scripting that does not "supersede" or "subvert" a REST-ful application looks like.
+In this article we would like to expand on this last comment and describe what scripting that does not "supersede" or "subvert" a REST-ful, Hypermedia-Driven Application looks like.

 ## The Prime Directive

 The prime directive of an HDA is to use Hypermedia As The Engine of Application State.
-A compatible scripting approach will not violate this directive.
+A hypermedia-friendly scripting approach will not violate this directive.
 At a practical level, this means that scripting should avoid making non-hypermedia exchanges over the network with a backing store.
 (Recall, REST is a _network architecture_.)

-This means that, in general, scripting should avoid the use of `fetch()` and `XMLHttpRequest` _unless_ the responses from the server involve a hypermedia of some sort.
+This means that, in general, scripting should avoid the use of `fetch()` and `XMLHttpRequest` _unless_ the responses from the server are done in terms of a hypermedia of some sort, rather than a data API.

 This also means that, in general, complicated state stored in JavaScript (rather than in the DOM) should be avoided.
 However, this statement needs to be qualified: sophisticated state may be stored client-side in JavaScript so long as it is directly supporting a more sophisticated front-end experience (e.g. widget) than pure HTML allows.

-Reiterating what Roy Fielding says:
+Reiterating what Roy Fielding says regarding the purpose of scripting in REST:

 > Allowing features to be downloaded after deployment improves system extensibility.

+So scripting is allowed in a REST-ful system in order to allow the creation of additional features not directly implemented within the underlying hypermedia, making the hypermedia (e.g. HTML) more extensible.

 A good example of this sort of feature is a rich-text editor: this may have an extremely sophisticated JavaScript model for the document being edited.
 However, this model should be _encapsulated_ in the DOM.
 The rich text editor should